openid/eKYC-IDA/openid-ida-verified-claims.md

 `evidence`: OPTIONAL.
 JSON array containing information about the evidence the OP used to verify the End-User's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
 The RP uses this information to process the `evidence` property appropriately.

 Important: Implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.
+#### Minimum conformant

+Based on the definition above and that there are a significant number of optional sub-elements it is informative to show a minimum conformant `verified_claims` payload.
+There can be optionally much more detail included in an openid-ida-verified-claims conformant `verified_claims` element when further detail needs to be transferred.

+<{{examples/response/ida_minimum.json}}

 ### evidence Element {#evidence_element}

 The `evidence` element is structured with the following elements:

 `attachments`: OPTIONAL.
 Array of JSON objects representing attachments like photocopies of documents or certificates.
-See (#attachments) on how an attachment is structured.
+Structure of members of the `attachments` array is described in [@!Attachments].

 `type`: REQUIRED.
 The value defines the type of the evidence.